The best weather conditions for flying a drone

 Flying a drone during a sandstorm is also very dangerous.
 Fine dust particles penetrate the electronics.
 Like water, fog and snow, dust causes damage to electronics.
 Do not fly in a sandstorm.

-In conclusion, we can advise you to always check the weather forecast.
+In conclusion, we can advise you to always check the weather forecast and fly only in the best weather conditions.
 Also, monitor the current levels of the KP Index to be assured that you are flying in optimal conditions.
 Too high and too low temperatures, as well as rain, fog, and snow, are not recommended for drone flying.

 Subscribe to receive latest news from us